BigBahss/vscode-cmantic/README.md

 The `cmantic.moveDefinitionIntoOrOutOfClass` command/code-action will move a member function definition into/out-of a class body.

 `Move Definition` tries to find a good location for the function in the same way that `Add Definition` does.
 Also, when moving a definition from a header file that does not contain a declaration for that function, or when moving from a class body, a declaration will be left behind in its place.
-Moving definitions will also move leading comments, unless a declaration is being left behind.
-If you want leading comments to always get moved, enable `Always Move Comments` in the settings.
+Moving definitions will also move leading comments.
+If you don't want leading comments to be moved when a declaration is being left behind, disable `Always Move Comments` in the settings.

 ### **Generate Getter and Setter Member Functions**